Exquizzit/arcade/README.md

-# qr-code-reader
+# Discord Bot
-A simple utility that makes reading QR codes easy
+A simple fun little bot for discord servers

+## Goals
+* A Rock-Paper-Scissors game
+* A Tic-Tac-Toe game
+* Other minigames
+* Some ease-of-access commands